chesahkalu/my_resume/README.md

 # my_resume

+Welcome to my digital resume!
+This repository showcases my professional journey, skills, and experiences through a well-designed web page.

-This repo contains my resume built using HTML, a lot of CSS, and a little bit of JavaScript.
+Crafted with ❤️ using HTML, CSS, and a touch of JavaScript.

+You can access and interact with my resume online [here](https://chesahkalu.github.io/my_resume/), hosted on GitHub Pages.

 ## How to run